Soleima

-Sarah Mariegaard (born December 1988 in Zealand, Denmark), known professionally as Soleima, is a Danish singer-songwriter.
+Sarah Mariegaard (born December 1988 in Aarhus, Denmark), known professionally as Soleima, is a Danish singer-songwriter.

 History

-In 2014, Mariegaard established herself as a solo artist under the name Soleima, before her solo carrier she was a member of the Danish hip hop collective Flødeklinikken.
+In 2014, Mariegaard established herself as a solo artist under the name Soleima, before her solo career she was a member of the Danish hip hop collective Flødeklinikken.
 Her first single "My Boi" was released June 14, 2015.
 In 2017 her first EP NO. 14 was released following the release of three singles from the album :"Once Was", "Wasted", and "Breathe" (feat.
 Kranium & Hoodboi).
 The track "Cracks" from the EP NO. 14 was recognized as P3s Uundgåelige ("P3 Unavoidable"), in the week beginning on January 16, 2017, making it one of the most played songs on the Danish national radio channel P3 that week.
 Her single "Low Life" from the EP Bulldog was recognized as P3s Uundgåelige ("P3 Unavoidable"), in the week beginning on January 15, 2018.
 In 2020, her first studio album Powerslide was released and she had her first US tour.